clarkedavida/clarkedavida.github.io/docs/research.md

 Deep learning has proven capable of distinguishing phases of matter in classical statistical physics systems.
 For example the output layer of a convolutional neural network can be treated as an effective order parameter and used to extract critical parameters.
-We explore the capabilities and limitations of deep learning with the eventual goal of examining the QCD critical point.
+We explore the capabilities and limitations of deep learning with the eventual goal of examining the width of the QCD crossover transition.

 ??? note "Publications"